ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Density – A higher density carpet holds up a lot better to heavy traffic.
 As you’d expect, it costs more.
 Since parts of your floor may have more traffic than others, you can be smart on density – many manufacturers offer the SAME PATTERN in different densities, so you can put your money where it counts.

-Backing – If crushing is important, backing makes the difference, since it’s how the carpet transfers weight, like the shocks in your car.
+Backing – If crushing is necessary, backing makes the difference, since it’s how the carpet transfers weight, like the shocks in your car.
 Good backing also needs to be able to stand up under chemical treatments and spills, while being resistant to moisture and odors.
 Sadly, you may not have much choice of backing, but by asking the right questions, you might pick one manufacturer over another.
 You can also probably choose whether or not to have the carpet glued directly to the floor or placed on a cushion.
 Cushion adds cost but provides many benefits, from energy and acoustic savings to increased life and appeal.

-The building inspector is a generalist and provides an overview of the present condition of the building.
-Experience and training provide the basis of their ability to detect potential problems in a building.
+The building inspector is a generalist who provides an overview of the building’s present condition.
+Experience and training are the basis of their ability to detect potential problems in a building.

 In many ways, your building inspector is a General Practitioner.
 The Building Inspector provides information to you so that a decision can be made whether or not a specialist is needed, whether corrective measures should be taken, or if the condition requires further monitoring.